 Sports nutritionist Jacky Hems, answers your questions.

 Sports nutrition has changed in recent years and the days of carbohydrate-loading for endurance sports and high-protein diets for strength/resistance exercise is being replaced with the recognition of the need for a more balanced approach in both types of exercise.
 Many of the principles of good health and optimum nutrition can be applied to sports nutrition.
 The key additional element is adjusting these to achieve maximum performance, regardless of the level you are at when it comes to fitness and exercise.
-You may find that some of these adjustments conflict with what you have come to understand about healthy eating, particularly around the consumption of carbohydrates and insulin release.
+You may find that some of these adjustments conflict with what you have come to understand about healthy eating, particularly around the consumption of carbohydrates and Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. release.
 However, I will explain why these adjustments are important and help you to achieve the maximum benefits from your exercise programme.
 The requirements for sports nutrition will vary from person to person depending on the type, intensity and frequency of sport/exercise you do, your personal goals and biochemical individuality.
 So the following answers to our most frequently asked questions are based on general principles, with some examples to give you more guidance.

 When and what to eat before and after exercise.